 $ gzip -9 thefile.txt

 Another option for compression is faster compression.
-Actually thie is reverse of the higher compression rate.
-Compression duration will be less but the size will be higher than default compression rate.
+Actually this is the reverse of the higher compression rate.
+The compression duration will be less but the size will be higher than the default compression rate.
 We will use

 $ gzip --fast thefile.txt